biglocalnews/bln-etl/README.md

 In particular, this package provides utility code to:

-- Simplify acquisition of data from GitHub repos
+- Simplify data acquisition from GitHub repos
-- Prepare data for upload to a BLN platform project
+- Create a Zip archive
-- Archive files as Zips
+- Upload files to a BLN platform project

 ## Install